miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-2-business-process-flow-and-business-rules.md

 30. Select **Activate**.

-31. Select **Activate** again on the pop-up.
+31. To confirm, select **Activate** on the pop-up.

 32. Confirm that Status: **Active** shows at the bottom left of the Business Process Flow canvas.

     ![A screeshot of a high-level overview of a business process with the words "Status: Active" highlighted in the left bottom corner](02-2/media/image28.png)

-33. Close the process editor browser window or tab.
+33. Close the process editor browser tab.

 34. Select **Done**.